-This Monday, May 1, 2023, marks the 95th annual May Day celebration in Hawaii.
-Every year on the first of May, Hawaii locals and visitors alike don colorful leis and share in the spirit of aloha with hula performances, lei-making demonstrations, lei contests, entertainment and more.
+This Thursday, May 1, 2025, marks the 97th annual May Day celebration in Hawaii.
+Every year on the first of May, Hawaii locals and visitors alike don colorful lei and share in the spirit of aloha with hula performances, lei-making demonstrations, lei contests, entertainment and more.

-Additionally, most elementary schools across Hawaii celebrate May Day with traditional and modern hula performances and a May Day court, with each grade level representing a different Hawaiian Island by wearing that island's colors.
+In addition to the City and County of Honolulu's May Day festivities, most elementary schools across Hawaii celebrate the holiday with traditional and modern hula performances and a May Day court, in which each grade level represents a different Hawaiian Island by wearing that island's signature color and flower.

 History of May Day in Hawaii